 Farmers markets are an integral part of the urban/farm linkage and have continued to rise in popularity, mostly due to the growing consumer interest in obtaining fresh products directly from the farm.
 Farmers markets allow consumers to have access to locally grown, farm fresh produce, enables farmers the opportunity to develop a personal relationship with their customers, and cultivate consumer loyalty with the farmers who grows the produce.

 Direct marketing of farm products through farmers markets continues to be an important sales outlet for agricultural producers nationwide.
-As of National Farmers Market Week, (the first full week in August), there were 8,669 farmers markets listed in USDA’s National Farmers Market Directory.
-This is a 2.3 percent increase from 2015.
+As of National Farmers Market Week (pdf), (the first full week in August), there were 8,771 farmers markets listed in USDA’s National Farmers Market Directory.
+This is a 6 percent increase since 2014.

 USDA Farmers Market